 Issues and Progress of Sustainability

 The issues and achievements of sustainability in FY2022 and the activities scheduled for FY2023 are as follows.

 |Issues||Progress in FY2022||Schedule for FY2023|

 |Response to TCFD2||

-List of executives in charge of ESG initiatives
+List of Executives in Charge of Sustainability Initiatives

 General Manager of Office for Digitization and Digitalization